 Dari enables Brightspot to be a powerful tool for businesses since it enables, at the individual level, more efficient work to be done.

-For more on Dari and how it supports the development of robust web applications compatible with a variety of databases, read the Dari guide in our developer documentation library.
+For more on Dari and how it supports the development of robust web applications compatible with a variety of databases, read the Dari guide in our developer portal.